 At The Pit Room, which also made Texas Monthly’s list last year, try chefs Michael Sambrooks and Bramwell Tripp’s brisket tacos served in tortillas made in house with smoked brisket fat, and their homemade pork jalapeño cheddar, Czech-style beef and venison sausages.

 Husband and wife chefs Patrick and Erin Feges have been serving their barbecue in pop-ups around town.
 While the smoked whole hog that Patrick has become known for falls more into the barbecue traditions of the Carolinas and Memphis, it has developed a strong following in Houston.
-Expect more of his cooking and less traditional sides such as Moroccan-spiced carrots and green papaya salad when Feges BBQ opens at Greenway Plaza this March.
+Expect more of his cooking and less traditional sides such as Moroccan-spiced carrots and green papaya salad at Feges BBQ now open at Greenway Plaza.

 It’s hard to cover the wide variety of good barbecue coming out of Houston so barbecue fans shouldn’t miss the opportunity to try the food from many of these smokehouses in one place.
 The Houston Barbecue Festival, to be held at the Humble Civic Center Arena on April 21, brings together well known joints such as Pinkerton’s and Killen’s and mom- and-pop shops like Gerardo’s, which festival co-founder and Chronicle barbecue columnist J.C.
 Reid praises for its authentic Mexican barbacoa.
 You can also expect Truth BBQ from Brenham, which will soon open a Houston outpost, Victorian’s Barbecue, a newish Heights barbecue trailer, and Harlem Road Texas BBQ, chef Ara Malekian’s new brick and mortar BBQ joint in Richmond.
 For tickets and a full list of participants, go here.